Charlie Watts is a legendary musician who played drums for one of the most influential rock bands of all time, The Rolling Stones.

 He was the only member of the Rolling Stones who never changed instruments and was known for his steady, reliable beats and elegant, understated style.

-He was also the oldest and most sober member of the band, and he did not indulge in drugs and alcohol like his colleagues.
+He was also the oldest and most sober member of the band, not as addicted to drugs and alcohol as his colleagues.

 His professionalism and integrity have earned the respect and admiration of fellow musicians, critics and fans.